Clinical Psychology

 Quantitative Study(ies)

-Objective: To evaluate the effectiveness of a Masters & Johnson–informed cognitive-behavioral sexual skills training program on sexual satisfaction and sexual intimacy in married women attending Tehran health centers.
+Objective: This study aimed to evaluate the effectiveness of cognitive–behavioral sexual skills training (Masters and Johnson) on sexual satisfaction and sexual intimacy in married women attending health centers in Tehran.